 Authors submit their references in any style.
 If accepted, Health Data Science will reformat the references in Chicago style.
 Authors are responsible for ensuring that the information in each reference is complete and accurate.

 List all authors by first initial(s) and last name.
 Do not use op. cit., ibid., 3-m dashes, en dashes, or et al. (in place of the complete list of authors’ names).

 For journals that do not use page number ranges use the article number.

 DOIs, if available, should be included for each reference.

 Posted preprints may also be included in the References list with appropriate identification information and an independent persistent identifier such as a DOI.

-Each submission to Health Data Science must be accompanied by Licenses to Publish and Conflict of Interest forms completed by each author prior to acceptance.
+Each submission to the journal must be accompanied by License to Publish forms and ICMJE Forms for Disclosure of Potential Conflicts of Interest completed by each author prior to acceptance.
 Image Permission forms are required as needed for re-use of any third-party created figure, image, or other asset; permission is only needed if the copyright holder is not an author on the paper.

 These forms need to be completed prior to manuscript acceptance.
 They do not need to be completed prior to submission.

 Documents may be printed out, signed, and scanned or signed using an electronic signature.
 Once completed, please upload the files into Editorial Manager alongside your manuscript files.